PoCInnovation/Workshops/software/10.Neo4j/README.md

 ### Function

-Create the `BooksRelations.ts` file and develop three important function :
+Create the `BooksRelations.ts` file and develop three important function:

 ⚠️ This step is very hard and need some research to finish it.
 Take your time.

-- `linkBookToAuthor` which takes as parameters :
+- `linkBookToAuthor` which takes as parameters:
   - `bookId`: Book id
   - `authorId`: Author id
     This function should create the relation `WriteBy` between the book and the author and return the book with the author.